-The leadership skills they develop as a camp counselor will give them a head start on the abilities they’ll need later in life, plus they’ll learn communication and conflict resolution skills as well.
+The leadership skills they develop as a camp counselor will give them a head start on the abilities they’ll need later in life.
+Additionally, they’ll learn communication and conflict resolution skills as well.
 And if the camp is away from home, they’ll learn how to be more independent.

 In addition to a regular paycheck, a retail job can also offer your teen an employee discount.
 If they work in a store where they like to shop, they’ll be able to get new school clothes or other things they need at a reduced rate.
 I worked in retail and I loved it.

 Every teen at some point should have to work in a restaurant for a short period of time.
 There is no better place to learn and practice customer service skills, which seems to be a dying art.
 Working as a server will teach your teen communication skills, how to follow instruction, how to deal with people (both the pleasant ones and the rude ones), and they’ll have the opportunity to earn good money.
 Most restaurants allow servers to earn tips on top of their hourly wage.

 As an added bonus, they’ll be part of a team that needs to work together for the same goal so your teen will learn necessary teamwork skills.
 I also worked as a waiter and I loved the tips!